gordicaleksa/pytorch-original-transformer/README.md

 Here are the attentions I get for the input sentence `Ich bin ein guter Mensch, denke ich.`

+These belong to layer 6 of the encoder.
+You can see all of the 8 multi-head attention heads.

 <p align="center">
 <img src="data/readme_pics/attention_enc_self.PNG" width="850"/>
 </p>

-These belong to layer 4 of the encoder.
-You can see all of the 8 multi-head attention heads.
+And this one belongs to decoder layer 6 of the self-attention decoder MHA (multi-head attention) module. <br/>
+You can notice an interesting **triangular pattern** which comes from the fact that target tokens can't look ahead!

 <p align="center">
 <img src="data/readme_pics/attention_dec_self.PNG" width="850"/>
 </p>

-And this one belongs to layer 1 of the decoder.
-You can notice an interesting **triangular pattern** which comes from the fact that target tokens can't look ahead!

-The 3rd type of MHA (multi-head attention) module is the source attending one but it looks similar to the plot you saw for the encoder.
+The 3rd type of MHA module is the source attending one and it looks similar to the plot you saw for the encoder. <br/>
+Feel free to play with it at your own pace!

+*Note: there are obviously some bias problems with this model but I won't get into that analysis here*

 ## Hardware requirements